The Pinay Homeschooler

 Christmas Themed Ten Frames

-Acquire basic counting skills with fun Christmas themed ten frames.
-The set also comes in black & white version and one version with control which is perfect for younger children.
-Vito here is using the colored blank version as he can count already.
+Learn to count with Christmas-themed ten frames in a fun way.
+The set also includes a black and white version, and another version with control, which is ideal for younger children.
+Vito is using the colored blank version as he can already count.

 Christmas Themed Ten Frames

-I have a big collection of glass pebbles so we are using different colors here and Vito matches those colors to the ten frames.
-Aside from these pebbles, you can also use any manipulatives like erasers, counters, etc. You can also use playdough to form the number symbol in the ten frame mats.
+We have a large collection of glass pebbles, so we use different colors to match the ten frames.
+Apart from these pebbles, you can also use other manipulatives such as erasers or counters.
+You can even use playdough to form the number symbol on the ten frame mats.

 Christmas Themed Ten Frames